 Scams seemed to have increased since the pandemic hit.
 With more businesses switching to remote jobs and others staying home, the risk of being scammed increases.
 Even new small businesses are suffering from online and in-person scams.
 There are ways you might be able to protect your small business from these scams.
-If you find yourself facing bankruptcy as a result, do not hesitate to ask a Kingsport bankruptcy attorney for help.
+If you find yourself facing bankruptcy as a result, do not hesitate to ask a Chattanooga bankruptcy attorney for help.

 RED FLAGS YOU ARE BEING SCAMMED

 Recognizing the red flags of a scam is the first and most important step in avoiding scams.
 The most common scammer tactics used on small businesses are:

 - Pretending to be someone else